-2) Elected a Fellow of the Royal Geographical Society for photo-ethnographic studies in the media.
+2) Elected Fellow of the Royal Geographical Society for photo-ethnographic studies in the media.

-A second edition of my book on The Traditional Irish Way of Lifewill soon be finished.
+A second edition of my book on The Traditional Irish Way of Life will be out this year.

 3) Keynote Speaker and MC at McDonnell-Douglas' 50 Anniversary Celebration broadcast for the DC3.

 4) California Association of Symphony Orchestras Most Valuable Player Award for promoting Classical Music using all the media.